pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_access-manager.md

 # Access Manager v3 API for C# SDK

-Access Manager lets you enforce time-bound, token-based permissions on PubNub resources (via explicit lists or RegEx patterns), including granting different permissions to different resources in a single request.
+Access Manager secures client access to PubNub resources by issuing time-limited tokens with embedded permissions.
+Grants can target:
+- Specific resources (Channels, ChannelGroups, Uuids)
+- Resource patterns (RegEx)
+- A specific authorized client (AuthorizedUuid)
+- Different permissions for different resources in one request

 You can restrict a token to a single client using the authorizedUuid parameter.

-- Permissions apply to:
-  - Channels
-  - ChannelGroups
-  - Uuids (user metadata)
-- Token scope:
-  - Time-limited (TTL 1–43,200 minutes)
-  - Resource lists or RegEx patterns
-  - Optional AuthorizedUuid binding
+Only that userId (UUID) can use the token.

 ##### User ID / UUID
-User ID may appear as UUID/uuid in APIs and responses, and holds the value of userId you set during initialization.
+User ID is also referred to as UUID/uuid in some APIs and responses, and holds the value of userId set during initialization.

 ##### Request execution
 Use try/catch with the C# SDK.
-Invalid parameters throw exceptions; server/network errors return details in Status.
+Invalid parameter errors throw exceptions; server/network errors return details in PNStatus.

 ```
 1try